adilsonulprabhakar/Sales-Analysis-Using-MySQL/README.md

 - Checked for null values and confirmed data integrity.
 - Ensured correct data types and formats for analysis.
+- Imputation Strategy: For missing values in economic data (CPI and Unemployment), the means were calculated and used to replace missing values.
+      - Mean CPI: 202.21
+      - Mean Unemployment: 6.92
+Missing values were replaced using these averages.

 ### 2. Feature Engineering